Should you just exchange information with the person who hit you after a car accident?

 What you should do after a car accident

 First off, if any one is seriously injured, call 911.
 Make sure to call the police.
 Quick story.
 I had a young college student run into the back of me getting off the interstate.
-He pretty much totalled his car.
+He pretty much totaled his car.
 His dad rushed to the scene and begged me not to call the police.
 I assume his son has been in a few accidents and their insurance premiums where through the roof.
 I called the police anyway, they came out, wrote up and accident report and i got the truck fixed through his insurance company.
 I could have been shafted if we just exchanged information at the and left.

 Get a police report ASAP